 The sixth step is to close your old bank account.

 After confirming your direct deposits and automatic payments have been updated successfully, it’s time to close your old bank account.
-You might think that closing a bank account means withdrawing all your money but it doesn’t.

-To officially close a bank account, you have to let your bank know you want to close the account.
 How you close the account will depend on the bank.
 Some banks let you close your account online or over the phone.
 Other banks require that you visit a branch and close the account in person.

 Regardless of how you closed your old bank account, you must request written confirmation stating your bank account was closed.